Anna, Lady Miller: Biography

 John Miller became a baronet in 1778 and Anna became Lady Miller.
 She instituted a fortnightly literary salon at her villa.
 Lee characterised the salon as bearing "some resemblance to the later follies of the Della Cruscans".
 In Italy, Lady Miller had purchased an antique vase, dug up at Frascati in 1759.
 The vase was placed on an "altar" decorated with laurel, and each guest was invited to place in the urn an original composition in verse.
 A committee was appointed to determine the best three productions, and their authors were then crowned by Lady Miller with wreaths of myrtle.
 The practice was continued until Lady Miller's death.
 The urn was then purchased by Edwyn Dowding, of Bath, and placed by him in the public park of the town.
 The society became famous, and was much laughed at.
-Anthony Morris Storer, writing to George Selwyn, observed, "Their next subject is upon Trifles and Triflers. ...
+Anthony Morris Storer, writing to George Selwyn, observed, "Their next subject is upon Trifles and Triflers.
+Edward Drax was one of the attendees at the soirees and he and Miller were satirised in an article in the Morning Post in 1778:

 You may try your hand at an ode, and I do not doubt but you may be crowned with myrtle for your performance".
 Walpole, in a letter to Henry Seymour Conway, said, "I am glad you went [to Bath], especially as you escaped being initiated into Mrs. Miller's follies at Bath-Easton."
 Fanny Burney, while on a visit to Bath in 1780, was introduced to Lady Miller by Hester Thrale, and wrote, "Nothing here is more tonish than to visit Lady Miller.
 She is a round, plump, coarse-looking dame of about forty, and while all her aim is to appear an elegant woman of fashion, all her success is to seem an ordinary woman in very common life, with fine clothes on."

 A selection of the compositions was published in 1775.
 The edition was sold out within ten days and a new edition appeared in 1776 with a second volume of poems.
 Walpole called the book a bouquet of artificial flowers, and ten degrees duller than a magazine.
 A third volume was published in 1777, and a fourth in 1781.
 The profits of the sale were donated to charity.
 Among the contributors were the Duchess of Northumberland, who wrote on a buttered muffin, Lord Palmerston, Lord Carlisle, Christopher Anstey, William Mason, David Garrick, Anna Seward, and Lady Miller herself, to whom most of the writers paid extravagant compliments.